 Birth Control and Alcohol: Everything You Need to Know

 Alcohol usually has an impact on medications, but not in the case of birth control.
-Any way of contraceptive methods such as pills, patches, IUD, etc cannot have affect directly with alcohol consumption.
+Any way of contraceptive methods such as pills (Lo Ovral, Yasmin pill), patches, IUD, etc cannot have an effect directly with alcohol consumption.

-However, drinking too much leads to an indirect effect for any birth control procedures.
+However, drinking too much leads to an indirect effect on any birth control procedures.
 Over-intake of alcohol turns the behavior adversely that kicks-off birth control.
-Few factors such as forgetting the pill consumption, participation of sexual activity without protection, etc can lead to pregnancy.
+Few factors such as forgetting the pill consumption, participation in sexual activity without protection, etc can lead to pregnancy.

-So, without wasting any more time, here’s a detailed information on birth control and alcohol.
+So, without wasting any more time, here’s detailed information on birth control and alcohol.

 Does Alcohol Reduce The Effectiveness Of The Pill?